Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 One attractive point of the Portuguese cities is that they have a vibrant community of remote workers, digital nomads, and other freelancer types.
 The key expat communities exist in Lisbon and Cascais, followed by Porto.

 Lisbon has the benefit of being the capital (hence always lots going on) as well as having a fantastic climate year-round.
 In summer, it’s warm and sunny, but never too hot thanks to the sea breeze.
-In winter it’s mild as well, often still allowing plenty of outdoor activities or having a little bica (espresso) at a square kiosk without getting too cold.
+In winter, it’s mild as well, often still allowing plenty of outdoor activities or having a little bica (espresso) at a square kiosk without getting too cold.

 Porto is the country’s second-biggest city, which has a bit of a different climate due to being much further north.
-It can be a lot colder and mistier in autumn and winter.
+It can be much colder and mistier in autumn and winter.
 Some prefer the character of Porto, as well as the renowned friendliness of the northern Portuguese, though many internationals do seem to flock to the sunnier Lisbon.

 It’s in the capital where there are also numerous meetups, events, and Facebook groups for internationals to find each other.
 The digital nomad community is very strong in Lisbon and includes both temporary and some longer-term residents of Lisbon.
 There are also expat-focused meetup groups, as well as numerous local ones.

 I mentioned Cascais as well, which is a seaside resort town outside of Lisbon.
-Cascais is known for being a bit wealthy and posh and has some of the most expensive real estate in Portugal, and it’s mostly popular with older well-to-do expats or retirees.
+Cascais is known for being a bit wealthy and posh and has some of the most expensive real estate in Portugal, hence it’s mostly popular with older well-to-do expats or retirees.

 Moving to the countryside